WordPress/WPCredits-Tracker/Pitch/General slides for Universities.md

 Any questions?

-We are available for clarifications or insights on internships WordPress Credits.
+We are available for clarifications or insights on WordPress Credits.

 Contact: **internships@wordpressfoundation.org**